 The maximum amount of this loan is 2.5 months’ worth of payroll payments (based off of the previous year’s average payroll).
 Maximum loan of $10M.
 (Salaries above $100k can’t be included in that calculation).
 This loan is FORGIVEABLE for payments on payroll costs, interest on a mortgage, rent obligations and utility payments for 8 weeks from the commencement of the loan.
 The amount of forgiveness can be reduced if the employer reduces the number of employees as compared to prior year, or if the employer reduces the pay of any employee by more than 25% of the last calendar quarter.
 You can re-hire workers you previously laid off due to Coronavirus and not be penalized on your loan forgiveness.
 Forgiveness is NOT automatic and must be applied for with proper documentation submitted.
 The terms of any amount of the loan that is not forgiven are 2 years at 1% fixed interest.
 There are zero prepayment fees if you decide to pay off early.

-My take: The big benefit here is for employers.
+My take: The big benefit here is for employers, or self-employed people who need money to pay themselves.
 If handled correctly, this loan could put significant money into your pocket that would NOT have to be repaid.
 This can be a major lifeline to businesses that are struggling.
 You may want to re-hire previously laid-off workers to ensure you receive the full benefit of the repayment.
+That said, if your business is completely closed right now and you get PPP, you would have to re-hire your employees and start paying them…even if they are sitting on their couches.
+In some cases it may be difficult to get employees back who are actually being paid MORE on unemployment with the expanded benefits.

 In the meantime, you can apply for an SBA loan to receive your $10k advance, as mentioned earlier.
-If you obtain the $10k SBA advance through the EIDL loan above AND receive a loan under the Paycheck Protection Program (PPP), you can roll your EIDL into your PPP loan.
-The $10k SBA advance will be subtracted from the forgivable portion of your loan (i.e. no double-dipping on the free money).
+If you obtain the $10k SBA advance through the EIDL loan above AND receive a loan under the Paycheck Protection Program (PPP), you cannot use them for the same purpose.

 Payroll Tax Credits and Deferrals Available